-- Checks for whether a person is fit for working at height.
+- Checks for whether a person is fit for working at heights.

 - Check for suitability of approaches like the physical condition of steps, rung ladders, and suitability of scaffolding, ramps, stairs, etc. With respect to load.

-- Ensure availability of personal protective equipment’s like helmets with chin strips & safety belts with arrangement for lifeline support.
+- Ensure availability of personal protective equipment like helmets with chin strips & safety belts with arrangement for lifeline support.

-- Communicate with the person, working at height, about the hazards identified nearby.
+- Communicate with the person, working at heights, about the hazards identified nearby.